Now enrolling: a clinical trial to develop a possible treatment for primary Immune Thrombocytopenia (ITP).

 About the Study Medicine

-The study medicine is an investigational humanized IgG1 antibody given as four injections in the abdomen, arm, or thigh.
+The study medicine is an investigational biologic (a type of drug), given as four injections in the abdomen, arm, or thigh.
 It is currently in development for the treatment of lupus.
 Researchers believe it may also be helpful for treating other autoimmune diseases like primary ITP.

 The study medicine is considered investigational because it has not yet been approved for use outside of clinical trials.